NicholasLYang/vicuna/NOTES.md

 - ~~Add empty enum variants~~
 - Add ranges (1..2 or 1.to(2))
 - Add closures and iterators
+- Error handling
+- Figure out modules and standard library
+- Maybe add a way to call JS?
+- Add type checker output printing/playground
+- ~~Figure out how tuple enums work (should we bite the bullet and use type checker information?)~~
+    - ~~Or define functions that produce an enum representation?~~
+    - Ended up defining functions

 # Consolidate Structs and Emums